-Obviously don’t carry all you cash with you, we used a Nationwide Debit card as there on of the few who don’t charge you for transactions abroad.
-We found travelers cheques increasingly useless though they were of use in some of the more remote areas.
+Obviously don’t carry all your cash with you, we used a Nationwide Debit card as they're one of the few who don’t charge you for transactions abroad.
+We found traveler's cheques increasingly useless though they were of use in some of the more remote areas.

 By simply following these basic principles, you are already one step ahead of most travelers out there and well on your way to a worry-free journey.